lamini-ai/lamini-ai.github.io/docs/tuning/memory_tuning.md

 }
 ```

-## Example code to run a parameter sweep
+## Experiment with learning rate

-grid search approach on training jobs less than 300 steps.
-Essentially you would run jobs with a range of learning_rates and find which learning rate has a better loss curve and once that is found you would then conduct the larger training jobs with this best learning_rate found.
+For training jobs with less than 300 steps, a grid search approach can be effective.
+You can run multiple jobs on a subset of the data with a range of learning_rates to find which learning rate has a better loss curve.
+Once that is found, you can expand the training to the larger dataset with this best learning_rate.

 ```python
 from lamini import Lamini